Abortion/Termination of Pregnancy

-If you are considering an abortion, and are conflicted about the issue, there are numerous resources available online.
+If you need an abortion there are numerous resources available online.
 Your GP can also provide advice, and referral to counselling services.
 You can also contact Family Planning Tasmania.
 This is a government funded service, it provides unbiased information on all aspects of decision making around pregnancy.
 See the information available from Family Planning Tasmania.
 Contact details are also available on this website.

 On the 24 December 2001, the Criminal Code Amendment Act (No. 2) of 2001 received the royal assent.
 That Act protected from prosecution any doctor who performed an abortion before the passage of the Act.

 As of November 2013, abortion was decriminalised entirely, and removed from the Criminal Code.
 The Reproductive Health (Access to Terminations) Act 2013 at section 4 stipulates that ‘the pregnancy of a woman who is not more than 16 weeks pregnant may be terminated by a medical practitioner with the woman’s consent.’

 If the pregnancy has progressed beyond the 16 week point, the termination can only take place, with the woman’s consent if two criteria are met.
 These are that the medical practitioner:

 (a) reasonably believes that the continuation of the pregnancy would involve greater risk of injury to the physical or mental health of the pregnant woman than if the pregnancy were terminated; and